jupyterlab/jupyterlab/docs/source/user/file_editor.rst

    :class: jp-screenshot

-To edit an existing text file, double-click on its name in the file browser or drag it into the main area:
+To edit an existing text file, double-click on its name in the file browser or drag it into the main work area:

 .. raw:: html